Best Bedding Material for Hot Sleepers

 Popular Sleep Scents and Their Benefits

-• Ylang Ylang: This sweet, floral scent is known for its stress-relieving properties.
-Ylang Ylang can lower heart rate and blood pressure, creating a peaceful atmosphere conducive to sleep.
+• Ylang Ylang: With its sweet, floral notes, this oil helps lower heart rate and blood pressure, setting a peaceful vibe perfect for sleep.

 How to Use Sleep Scents for Better Sleep